 Operation types:

 Each config change entry represents a set of operations authorized at a specific sequence number.
-The auth must be valid against the account's owner configuration at the point after all previous entries in the list have been applied.
-The authorizing owner must have CONFIG scope (see Owner Scope).
+The auth must be valid against the account's actor configuration at the point after all previous entries in the list have been applied.
+The authorizing actor must have CONFIG scope (see Actor Scope).

 The sequence number is scoped by chain_id: 0 uses the multichain sequence channel (valid on any chain), while a specific chain_id uses that chain's local channel.